Marco Boogers: Technical director

 After retiring as a player, Boogers worked for hometown club Dordrecht as technical director.
 His position was under threat, after he infamously clashed with then coach Jan Everse over Boogers' behaviour in 2015.
 The book Koning van de Krommedijk (King of the Krommedijk stadium) was written about Dordrecht's 2014–15 Eredivisie season, but primarily about Boogers.

 He was briefly caretaker manager in 2005 after Robert Verbeek was dismissed.

 After returning to his previous role, Boogers left the club in August 2017.

 After football

 Redknapp would later criticise Boogers in an interview, labelling him a poor player.
 He also claimed that he never saw Boogers play and that he contracted him on a whim based on a videotape where he appeared to be a world class player.
 Boogers himself disputed this and claimed scouts from West Ham United attended several of his matches with Sparta before signing him.
+After stepping away from football in 2017, Boogers ran a family package delivery business in Dordrecht alongside his wife Patricia, son Quincy (who had also played professional football for FC Dordrecht) and daughter Demi.

 In 2007 Boogers was voted number 19 in The Times poll of the "50 Worst footballers (to grace the Premier League)."